 This is the Rock that is used during the Helicopter scene as the group first arrives at the Island, the Chopper swoops in low over a wild-looking rock and up into a possibly green valley, the valley you are in is that valley and the rock is just offshore from this location.
 Unfortunately, it’s not visible from here, without entering the Garden of Eden Abertrum (and it is a pretty poor view at that) or using a drone!*

 Fear not you can see the Rock from the Keanae Peninsular further on.

-*we don’t arise using a drone to view the rock, this is a high-risk flight with a good chance of leaving your drone ditched in the pacific or lodged hallway down a 1000ft cliff face!
+*We don’t advise using a drone to view the rock, this is a high-risk flight with a good chance of leaving your drone ditched in the pacific or lodged hallway down a 1000ft cliff face!
 We did it but it required very sweaty palms!

 The Lower Puohokamoa Falls are seriously impressive.
-In a land of Waterfalls, the Puohokamoa Falls are a standout.
+In a land of Waterfalls, Puohokamoa Falls is a standout.
 One of the tallest viewable falls on the highway and often has an impressive amount of flow.
-These are some of the most missed Falls on the Highway as people steam on by.
-Don’t be one of those, take 5 mins to locate the trail, and enjoy the stunning views.
+Unfortunately, the access trail to this waterfall has been closed.
+The old trail was steep and slippy and eventually after several falls access was removed and the trailhead closed.

 Mile Marker 12 (+0.3) Kaumahina State Park – Restrooms

 If you do not need the facilities or can wait for Keanae (5ish miles) the State park can be skipped.
 It is a nice pull-out with a few short trails and a great place to stretch the legs but it lacks anything dramatic and we only really use it for a comfort break.